jundalisay/superb/content/en/research/smith/jurisprudence/part-1/section-3/chapter-5.md

-+++
+---
+heading: Chapter 5
+title: "Fifth way of acquiring Property: Voluntary Transference"
+date: 2015-09-20
+author: "Adam Smith"
+icon: /icons/smith.png
+image: "/covers/lectures.jpg"
-title=  "Fifth way of acquiring Property=  Voluntary Transference" heading=  "Chapter 5 Part 1 Section 3" description=  "Two things are required in voluntary transference a declaration of the intention of the transferer, and of the transferee, the actual delivery of the thing" date=  2015-09-25 image=  "/covers/lectures.jpg" linkb=  "/research/smith/jurisprudence/part-1/section-3/chapter-4b" linkbtext=  "Chapter 4b" linkf=  "/research/smith/jurisprudence/part-1/section-3/chapter-6" linkftext=  "Chapter 6" icon=  "/icons/smith.png"
+description: "Two things are required in voluntary transference a declaration of the intention of the transferer, and of the transferee, the actual delivery of the thing"
-+++
+---

 Two things are required in voluntary transference=